Error-331/code_tests/docs/bible/links.md

 ## Jesus in RED

-A Good Jewish Boy - January 1 (reach out, fathers business, gospel)
+A Good Jewish Boy - January 1 (reach out, fathers business, gospel);

-The Cool, Inviting Door - January 2 (food, hunger, obesity, devil, resist)
+The Cool, Inviting Door - January 2 (food, hunger, obesity, devil, resist);

-A Shocking Thought - January 3 (Temptation, list of temptations, devil, resist)
+A Shocking Thought - January 3 (Temptation, list of temptations, devil, resist);

-Tempted to Jump - January 4 (temptation, resist, word of God, yield to God)
+Tempted to Jump - January 4 (temptation, resist, word of God, yield to God);

-How Could We Not Follow - January 5 (following, why, words, Jesus, sin, suffering)
+How Could We Not Follow - January 5 (following, why, words, Jesus, sin, suffering);

+A Divine Invitation - January 6 (just see, follow Jesus, believe in God);